rachhtordoff/Nodejs-docker-psql-project/README.md

 2. Run the docker containers and install requirements using `vagrant up`.
 3. You will need to SSH into your VM using `vagrant ssh`
 4. Next you will need to access the database using the following command: `docker exec -it vagrant_postgres_1 bash`
+5. You will need to past the following: psql -h localhost -p 5432 -U root -W optiself
+6. You will not be prompted for a password which is... password
-5. Now you need to create the tables within the database, run the following three SQL statements:
+7. Now you need to create the tables within the database, run the following three SQL statements:

 ```
 CREATE TABLE Users (